Ifena-Xia/paddleocr-htr-ancient-chinese/README.md

 ### experimental/

 Reference only.
 None of these should be used.
-Two different reasons put a script here, and the distinction matters if you go looking for a working example:

-**Defunct: they never produced importable output.** The single most useful lesson from this phase: eScriptorium silently discards `TextLine` elements with no `Baseline` child.
-No error is raised on import; the segmentation seems to load, but the panel stays blank.
-Every `exp_*` script below lacks that element.
+They share one defect: they never produced importable output. eScriptorium silently discards any `TextLine` with no `Baseline` child, so on import the segmentation seems to load but the panel stays blank, and every `exp_*` script below lacks that element.

 | Script | What it tried | Why it fails |
 |--------|--------------|----------------|